 In this information sheet we explain the background for the study and describe what taking part would involve.
+We also provide information regarding changes that have been made to the study design since the study started and the reasons for these changes.
 Before your child makes a decision, it is important for them and you to understand why we are doing this research and what it would involve.